jguerrae/KaminiskyModel/README.md

 ## Contributions
 Contributions to improve the model's accuracy or extend its functionality are welcome.
 Please refer to the issues section for current tasks or submit your suggestions via pull requests.

+### Based on
+This model and the methodologies employed within this repository are based on the findings and discussions presented in the paper: "Leading Indicators of Currency Crises" by Graciela Kaminsky, Saul Lizondo, and Carmen M. Reinhart, POLICY RESEARCH WORKING PAPER 1852.
+The paper discusses the effectiveness of various economic indicators in predicting currency crises and provides a framework for the analysis.
+For further details, refer to the [full paper](https://documents1.worldbank.org/curated/zh/906771468766484527/129529322_20041117161108/additional/multi-page.pdf).